Shouldn’t be difficult… Others have this cracked

 I like this idea though.
 I guess the OP’s statement that “Others have this cracked”, would depend on what you aspire to in the way of a tool to provide normalized patch volumes.
 The tools I have used on other modelers and DAWs for normalization vary in ease of use and effectiveness.
 Everything I have used still requires a fair degree of manual adjustments.

 Any tools/meters that the QC can provide to make leveling of presets a faster simpler process are welcome.
-There are some tools out there that have made it easier on other devices, but I am unaware of any that have truly automated this process in a manner that requires zero or minimal user customization.
-There is room for improvement on these tools.
+There are some approaches out there that have made it easier on other devices, but I am unaware of any that have truly automated this process in a manner that requires zero or minimal user customization.
+There is room for improvement in modeling tech when it comes to easily getting levels for live play.

 I hope modelers eventually move to incorporating complex enough algorithms to effectively model the ways in which human hearing and perception interact with different volume levels and tones and automatically adjust volume levels across presets and scenes.
 Customizations for the process could be included to allow user preferences, or, for example, scenes such as a lead boost that are intended to be louder, be designated to remain that way after auto-leveling.